gediminasz/gediminasz.github.io/wiki/agile.md

 ### Beyond Developer -- Dan North

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/wYEk0y8LYfg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Make Impacts, Not Software -- Gojko Adzic

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/GnK_n9Udhhs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+> The easiest way to get zero bugs is to never deliver anything.

+Impact mapping:

+- Why are we doing this?
+- Who do we want to help?
+Who are our users, customers, stakeholders?
+- How does their work or behavior change?
+- What can we deliver through software to cause this change in behavior?